bobaekang/poc-survival-alternative/README.md

+_Note: The current branch (`preserve-proposal`) is created for reference purposes only and contains the original proposal/proof-of-concept for implementing Survival Analysis Microservice app in Python and R._

 # Proof of concept for survival analysis alternative setups

 Demonstrating alternative setups for serving survival function estimates of INRG data, in R and Python.
 For proof-of-concept purposes only.